 An Increasing Population

 Currently, the largest generation is entering their senior years, at the same time the life expectancy is increasing.
 The Baby Boomers are experiencing a longer and healthier old age compared to the generations that came before them.
 This increased population has put home care professionals in high demand.

 In-Home Care Improvements

 Finally, you can't overlook the improvements that have taken place in the home care industry over the last few years.
 Better employee training is the main reason for this.
-Not only are companies spending more time with their employees, more certificate programs are becoming available that increases the working knowledge of those looking to enter the field.
+Not only are companies spending more time with their employees, but more certificate programs are also becoming available that increases the working knowledge of those looking to enter the field.

 Are you considering in-home care for you or a loved one?
 If so, industry experts recommend keeping these things in mind as you look: